SpaceyRezum/testing-with-jasmine/README.md

 ### Prerequisites

-No prerequisite appart from an internet connection.
+No prerequisite apart from an internet connection.

 ## Built With